 Trust is a crucial element of building a successful business.
 Innovation thrives in collaborative environments, and an organization cannot sustain itself as an island.
 External vendors, third-party integrations, employee independence and democratization demand a measure of trust to be placed outside of the organization.
 At the same time, trust makes us vulnerable.
 It can quickly breed reliance, then complacency and ultimately may affect our business and security postures.
 Third parties, while beneficial, require access to critical organizational assets and data, and must be managed.
 The growing dependency on cloud-based solutions and automation led enterprise environments to build an evolving network of application-to-application interconnectivity which is a technological blind spot and creates an emerging risk surface.

-Today, we are extremely excited to share that we have raised a $7M seed round from YL Ventures and prominent security professionals to launch Valence, the first Business Application Mesh security company.
+Today, we are extremely excited to share that we have raised a $7M seed round from YL Ventures and prominent security professionals to launch Valence, the first Collaborative SaaS Security Remediation platform company.

 If the Solarwinds attacks taught us anything, it’s that trust and dependence on third-party vendors without oversight and management can have severe ramifications.
 It proved to us that we are only as strong as our weakest link, and that existing third-party risk management solutions such as vendor questionnaires, are not as robust as we need them to be.
 When Shlomi and I began our ideation process for Valence, we wanted to find a way for enterprises to increase business efficiency and innovation, while maintaining trust between organizations, vendors and third parties, without jeopardizing security.